AndrewStanton94/impress.js/README.md

    data-y etc.) but not constituting a step – e.g. when there is a big picture where various steps zoom in on parts of it

- - (tweak) key [up] goes to step "mainoverview" (if present, else to previous step like normal) – this is for good access to presentation overview, together with clicking it will then allow quick navigation
+ - (tweak) key [up] goes to step with id "**mainoverview**" (if present, else to previous step like normal) – this is for good access to presentation overview, together with clicking it will then allow quick navigation

 ### impress.js API changes